 This website focuses on Andalusia, as the purchase goes by the laws of the autonomic state of the Junta de Andalucia.
 The reason for this is that Spain has a strongly decentralized government structure, with a lot of power in the region.
 Andalusia consists of the following provinces:

 - Granada (Costa Tropical)

 Within Andalusia, the Malaga province is most popular for buying a property.
-This because of the good weather in winter, good facilities and the lucrative rental options for tourists.
+This is because of the good weather in winter, good facilities and the lucrative rental options for tourists.
 The coast of the Malaga province is called the Costa del Sol.
 This runs from Estepona in the South-West until Nerja in the East.
-Also the Costa Tropical in Granada is gaining a lot of popularity amongst foreign buyers.
+Also, the Costa Tropical in Granada is gaining a lot of popularity amongst foreign buyers.
 The West coast between Estepona / Marbella and Malaga city is the most touristic.
 On the other hand, the Easter Costa del Sol with the Axarquia area is less busy.